 Given the virtual infrastructure in place for AWS re:Invent 2020, I’m assuming that will all take place on that platform (vs. say, YouTube).

-This approach isn’t any different than previous in-person years. 😔
+This approach isn’t really any different than previous in-person years. 😔

 How to re:Invent